fluidself/dunlin/README.md

 ## Motivation

 The problem is a sense of information overload which pervades everything we do online.
 It's hard to keep up and separating signal from noise is tricky.
 Without a good note-taking system, we are prone to miss key information, forget lessons, and fail to see the big picture.
-Private coordination and sense-making in groups that are dynamically changing—such as members of a DAO or holders of a given NFT—is difficult and the typical tools leave something to be desired.
+Private coordination and sense-making in groups that are dynamically changing—such as members of a DAO or holders of a given NFT—is difficult, and the typical tools leave something to be desired.

+## Features

+- 📝 WYSIWYG editor with markdown support
+- 🔗 Use links, tags, and nested notes to organize your thinking
+- 🔍 Full-text search helps you find relevant notes
+- 🔀 Analyze your knowledge graph to discover new connections
+- 📤 Import or export notes in markdown format
+- 🔐 Leverage on-chain conditions to securely collaborate
+- 📄 Publish notes to IPFS

 ## Technologies